extrawurst/extrawurst.github.io/_posts/2020/2020-11-11-scalable-unity-architecture.md

 * extensibility
 * testability

 These three are not easy to achieve in an engine that is primarily inviting to rapid prototyping.
 The common conception among game developers is that these principles are more relevant to business solutions than in games and I strongly disagree.
 Games became more and more software as a service businesses.
-Allowing us to look at solutions in such areas we find that there is actually tools that we can apply to gaming aswell.
+Allowing us to look at solutions in such areas we find that there are actually tools that we can apply to gaming as well.

 1. inversion of control
 2. message passing